Fear of failure.

 The way to get around fear is, first and foremost, to acknowledge it.

-Bring it out of the dark and examine it in the light of day.
+Bring it out of the dark and examine it in the cold light of day.

 Write every fear and every obstacle down on paper.
 They often seem a lot more handleable when they’re not swimming around and bumping noses inside your head.